drshahizan/Python-big-data/assignment/ass7/hpdp/WATERMILON/comparison.md

 | 4.1.7.
 Review Cleaning    | 3 min 1 sec | 7 min 13 sec | 2.51 sec |
 | 4.1.8.
 Convert to String  | 3 min 19 sec | - | - |

+**Summary:**
+- Modin: Suitable for large-scale data, consistently efficient in parallel computing.

+- Dask: Sturdy distributed computing that performs well with datasets larger than memory but at different time consumption.

+- Vaex: High-performance data manipulation and analysis that executes a variety of operations quickly.

 ### 4.2.
 Exploratory Analysis and Visualization